 - 8.17.
 Students who do not pass a module at the first sitting will be allowed to re-sit.
 There is no charge for a re-sit taken within the original academic year. - 8.18.
-Students registering as a part-time student or an external student, in order to re-sit in a subsequent academic year, will be charged a pro rata full-time fee, as defined in the fees schedule corresponding to the year in which the re-sit is to be taken.
+Students registering as a part-time student, in order to re-sit in a subsequent academic year, will be charged a pro rata full-time fee, as defined in the fees schedule corresponding to the year in which the re-sit is to be taken.
 [See Regulation 01: section 5.
 Resits and Resubmission]. - 8.19.
-Fee Waiver Requests Any requests for fees to be waived must be presented to the Finance & Planning Strategy Group (or its Chair), with the strategic rationale clearly outlined, and will be considered, and agreed or rejected, in line with section 2.
+Fee Waiver Requests Any requests for fees to be waived must be requested via the Corporate Data Team, with the strategic rationale clearly outlined, and will be considered, and agreed or rejected, in line with section 2.
 Governance.